 In the case of those entrepreneurs who already have registration as UAM, it is enough to click the button “For those having registration as UAM” or “For those already having registration as UAM through Assisted filing” shown on the home page of the government portal.
 This will take the entrepreneur to a new page wherein the Udyog Aadhaar Number is to be entered, and the entrepreneur should select an OTP option.

-The options are to obtain OTP on mobile as filled in UAM or an OTP on email as filled UAM.
+The options are to obtain an OTP on mobile as filled in UAM or an OTP on email as filled UAM.
 After choosing the OTP Options, “Validate and Generate OTP” will be clicked.
 After entering OTP, registration details will be filled in on the MSME registration form, and thus the Udyam registration will be complete.

 It is pertinent to indicate seven benefits of registering as an MSME in our country.

-Benefits of MSME Registration:
+Benefits of MSME Registration

 1. Bank loans (collateral-free)